rarebreed/mercury/docs/cockpit-testing.md

 - It's code you can manipulate at runtime
 - It's easier to debug
-- Jenkins assumes a synchronous world, but it's not
+- Asynchronous jobs (Jenkins assumes a synchronous world, but it's not)

 Take for example running a job that 1) may fail and/or 2) takes an indeterminate amount of time.
 How do you tell jenkins if this job failed or not?
 One option is to just keep the job running until some specified timeout, and